CEOPTIMIZELLC/fitness-ai-chatbot/README.md

 Body (raw) [JSON]:
 {
-    "workout_length": "I will be available for 30 minutes on Tuesday.", "goal": "I would like to prepare for my soccer tournament.", "availability": "I will be available for 35 minutes on Tuesday, 30 minutes on Thurday, 45 minutes on Wednesday and Friday, and 12 hours on Sunday.
+    "goal": "I would like to prepare for my soccer tournament.", "availability": "I will be available for 35 minutes on Tuesday, 30 minutes on Thurday, 45 minutes on Wednesday and Friday, and 12 hours on Sunday.
 I will also be able to come on Monday for 14 hours."
 }